top of page

 Producer • Line Producer

-In 2012-2013, she co-founded the Annapolis Film Festival with her longtime producing partner, Patti White where she still serves as one of two Festival Directors and is currently an Emeritus Member of the Board of Directors.
+In 2002, Lee co-founded FILMSTERS Academy, a hands-on summer film camp for young creatives aged 11-18, soon to celebrate its 25th year.
+And in 2013, she co-founded the Annapolis Film Festival with her long-time producing partner Patti White, where she remains one of the two Festival Directors and an Emeritus Member of the Board.

 bottom of page